danielfrg/s3contents/README.md

 # S3Contents

-A S3 backed ContentsManager implementation for Jupyter.
+A S3 and GCS backed ContentsManager implementation for Jupyter.

 It aims to a be a transparent, drop-in replacement for Jupyter standard filesystem-backed storage system.
-With this implementation of a Jupyter Contents Manager you can save all your notebooks, regular files, directories structure directly to a S3 bucket, this could be on AWS or a self hosted S3 API compatible like [minio](http://minio.io).
+With this implementation of a Jupyter Contents Manager you can save all your notebooks, regular files, directories structure directly to a S3/GCS bucket, this could be on AWS/GCP or a self hosted S3 API compatible like [minio](http://minio.io).

 While there is some implementations of this functionality already available online [2] I wasn't able to make them work in newer Jupyter Notebook installations.
-This aims to be a better tested one by being highly based on the nice [PGContents](https://github.com/quantopian/pgcontents)[1].
+This aims to be a better tested one by being highly based on the awesome [PGContents](https://github.com/quantopian/pgcontents)[1].

 ## Prerequisites

-Write access (valid credentials) to an S3 bucket, this could be on AWS or a self hosted S3 like [minio](http://minio.io).
+Write access (valid credentials) to an S3/GCS bucket, this could be on AWS/GCP or a self hosted S3 like [minio](http://minio.io).

 ## Installation